mlibazisi/SmartTacToe/README.md

 ## Discussion

 - STATELESS: I deliberately chose not to use any databases, sessions, or cookies to store the state of the game and players.
-I wanted to see how far I could hack the Slack API.
-But this came with a trade-off.
-Since SmartTacToe relies on the Slack Api to determine the state of the game, it can sometimes miss a very recent state update because of the lag time in which it takes the Slack Api to make new changes visible over Api calls.
-This only becomes apparent when running commands like `/ttt status` on a game that has just been created.
-It may take a few seconds for that command to "see" the newly created game.
+Using a database would have made the exercise a little too straight-forward, so I wanted to challenge myself!
+I also wanted to see how far I could hack/bend the Slack API.

 - OPTIMAL-PLAY PREDICTIVE: I used the [MiniMax](https://en.wikipedia.org/wiki/Minimax) Game Theory Algorithm to silently predict what the next best move should be.
 I used miniMax because quick research showed me that its the staple algorithm for m,n,k-game games like Tic Tac Toe.
-  Given enough time, I would have improved the efficiency of the algorithm using Alpha Beta pruning, as well as the 'smartness' and 'accuracy' of the minMax algorithm version I implemented

 - QUASI-SENTIENT: I thought it would be fun for the game to "watch" its players playing and react to the moves they chose!
-If a player makes a move similar to what the algorithm predicts as optimal, then a positive emotion is displayed as an emoji, otherwise a negative emotion is expressed.
-It's 'quasi' because it doesn't actually feel anything, but acts like it does.
+This reaction is displayed on the left hand side of the Slack message after every play in the form of an emoji.

 - This implementation does not use any PHP framework.
 Everything (except the two Vendor packages installed via composer) has been coded from scratch specifically for this App.